 By the use of a Gobo Projector couples can have their name or monogram projected on the walls, ceiling or dancefloor for an added personal touch.

-Very often uplighting (also known as mood lighting) is used in many venues to give some colour to the room plus add some warmth and totally transform the look of the room.
-This can range from a static colour that matches the wedding colour theme, or bridesmaids dresses for example, to a carefully designed layout that slowly fades between 2 or 3 specific colours.
+Often up lighting (also known as mood lighting) is used in many venues to give some colour to the room plus add some warmth and totally transform the look of the room.
+This can range from a static colour that matches the wedding colour theme, or bridesmaid’s dresses for example, to a carefully designed layout that slowly fades between 2 or 3 specific colours.

-Finally, photo slideshows are a great way of showing photos of not only the bride and grooms lives from childhood, which is often interesting to both sides of the family, but some also include some pictures of family members and friends, and for the really brave even photos from the Hen and Stag nights!
+Finally, photo slideshows are great for showing photos of not only the bride and grooms lives from childhood, which is often interesting to both sides of the family, but some also include some pictures of family members and friends, and for the really brave even photos from the Hen and Stag nights!
 It’s especially nice to upload photo’s of the day itself onto the screens for the evening guests, so they can see some pictures of the wedding.
-The way that I achieve this is by asking any guests that have been taking photos throughout the day to give me their cameras/smartphones, so that I can upload their photos, which takes minutes.
+How I achieve this is by asking any guests that have been taking photos throughout the day to give me their cameras/smartphones, so I can upload their photos, which takes minutes.

-Please do get in touch if you’d like more info on any of these services.
+Please get in touch if you’d like more info on any of these services.